 Cane Furniture Care–Tip Sheet

-Copyright 2009 by The Wicker Woman®–Cathryn Peters
+Copyright The Wicker Woman®–Cathryn Peters

 Wondering how to care for your cane furniture?
 Follow these helpful hints, tips and suggestions below to keep your cane seat chairs and cane furniture strong and supple for many long years of life and enjoyment.

 1.)
 Keep cane chairs and furniture away from extreme heat situations and areas with low humidity.

 These conditions could cause the cane to dry out and become brittle and break.
 Also direct sunlight and heater ducts are areas to be avoided.
 Consider using a whole room humidifier in the winter which can be especially helpful to keep the air moist and not too dry.

 Using a high-oil content furniture polish product when you dust helps to keep the cane supple, too.
 Lemon oil, orange oil, or mineral oil (use sparingly) applied to both the top and bottom of the cane seat a few times a year is usually sufficient.

 2.)
 Distribute the weight evenly on the seat.